So is it completely tax free?

 - there is an additional tax free slice under the CGT annual exemption

 - spouse/civil partner transfers may also be used to reduce the liability further

-- unlike income tax or NI, CGT is due only when she sells the shares, and so when she has some cash to pay her tax bill.
+- unlike income tax or NICs, CGT is due only when she sells the shares, and so when she has some cash to pay her tax bill.